marvinpinto/actions/README.md

 ## Actions in this Repository

+- [GitHub Automatic Releases](https://github.com/marketplace/actions/automatic-releases) - automatically upload assets, generate changelogs, pre-releases, and so on.

+## Deprecated Actions (Looking for Maintainers)

+The following actions are deprecated and no longer actively maintained.
+We are currently looking for maintainers to take over these projects.
+If you are interested in contributing or becoming the new maintainer, please check out the [GitHub issue here](https://github.com/marvinpinto/actions/issues/660).

 - [Keybase Notifications](https://github.com/marketplace/actions/keybase-build-notifications) - send GitHub notifications to Keybase Chat channels, teams, and DMs.
-- [GitHub Automatic Releases](https://github.com/marketplace/actions/automatic-releases) - automatically upload assets, generate changelogs, pre-releases, and so on.
 - [SSM Build Secrets](https://github.com/marketplace/actions/aws-ssm-build-secrets-for-github-actions) - inject AWS SSM Parameter Store secrets as environment variables into your GitHub Actions builds.

 ## Development